 This worksheet walks you through three steps that will help you develop relationships with media.

-- 1. Position yourself or others within your cause as experts - 2.
-Stay in contact with relevant reporters - 3.
-Make sure your website is media friendly
+- 1. Position yourself or others within your cause as experts

+- 2. Stay in contact with relevant reporters

+- 3. Make your website media friendly

 Here is a list of what you will have when you have completed the steps: